3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d01/instructor_notes/intro_to_the_internet.md

 <br />
 **SET DESIGN**: DAVE BRYANT

 Think back to what programming felt like on day one, or when you were deciding to take WDI.
 That was not that long ago.
-The concepts of string manipulation, looping, variables and so on likely seemed very magical.
-I know they were to me, but ultimately, you are just making rules about the input that is received and the appropriate output.
+The concepts of string manipulation, looping, variables and so on likely seemed pretty magical.
+I know they were to me, but ultimately, you are just making rules about the input that is received, and the appropriate output.

 <br />